natalychan/BachEndDatabase/README.md

    4. `docker compose stop` to "turn off" the containers but not delete them.
    5. `docker compose restart` to restart all containers

-### Access the Application!
+### Access the Application
 Once the containers are running...

-In browser, put in "localhost:8501", press enter!
+In browser, put in "localhost:8501", press enter, and access the app!

+## Development
+This project uses:
+- Database: MYSQL
+- Backend API: Flask
+- Frontend: Streamlit
+- Containerization: Docker

+For more information about each part, refer to the README in individual sections.